Youssef Chahed: Austerity

 In 2018 protests erupted as a reaction to the newly passed Finance Act which took effect on 1 January, that raised taxes on gasoline, phone cards, housing, internet usage, hotel rooms and foods such as fruits and vegetables.
 Customs taxes on cosmetics and some agricultural products were also raised.

 The Popular Front, an alliance of leftist opposition parties, called for continued protests against the government's "unjust" austerity measures while Tunisian Prime Minister Youssef Chahed denounced the violence and appealed for calm, claiming that he and his government believes that 2018 "would be the last difficult year for the Tunisians".

+Post-premiership

+Following President Kais Saied's July 2021 suspension of parliament, Chahed became one of numerous former officials and opposition figures prosecuted in cases that human rights organizations including Amnesty International and the International Commission of Jurists have described as politically motivated.
+Two separate cases were brought against him, both tried in absentia.

+In one proceeding, government prosecutors alleged that Chahed had received funds from Henry Kissinger and channeled them to opposition leader Ahmed Nejib Chebbi to destabilize the state.
+The charge drew international attention because Kissinger had died in November 2023, before the alleged conduct was said to have occurred.

+Since seizing power in 2021, President Saied has dismantled judicial independence in Tunisia by dissolving the body that oversaw judges, dismissing 57 of them by decree, and giving himself the power to hire and fire judges and prosecutors at will.